University-of-Mons/sismic-tutorial/sismic-tutorial.md

 We can bind as many property statecharts as needed to the main statechart.

-Some properties needs a little trick to be expressed.
+Some properties need a little trick to be expressed.
 For example, to check that braking while the CC is Activated causes the CC to be Deactivated, we need to add an intermediate state in the property statechart.
 This state should be temporary and last no more than a clock tick.
 The reason is that Sismic cannot directly check the consequence of an event within a property statechart.
 Without this intermediate state, the condition might end up being false at some point, leading to a verification error.
-Here is the visual statechart and code to illustrate this workarount.
+Here is the visual statechart and code to illustrate this workaround.

 <p align="center">
    <img src="figures/property-statechart-2.png">